Workflow

 Layout and UI

-We suggest two different methods for creating user interfaces for your Verge3D-based apps.
+We suggest 3 different methods for creating user interfaces for your Verge3D-based apps.
 The first, more straightforward, is to design UI elements right in your modelling suite and then use camera-parenting and fit to camera edge feature to position them on the screen (see Blender, 3ds Max, Maya settings).
+Also, since this method is not based on HTML, it works well for AR/VR applications.

 E-learning demo with 3D UI